No Stomach For Cancer – Scientific Advisory Council

 Portugal

-Dr. Seruca serves as group leader for IPATIMUP as well as Professor on the Medical Faculty at Porto University.
+Dr. Seruca serves as a group leader for IPATIMUP as well as Professor on the Medical Faculty at Porto University.
 She holds memberships in numerous scientific committees throughout Europe, as well as long-standing membership in the International Gastric Cancer Linkage Consortium.

 Current research interests for Dr. Seruca include molecular mechanisms of cancer invasion, especially E-cadherin and P-cadherin, as well as clinical aspects and cytomolecular genetics of gastrointestinal cancer in both sporadic and hereditary forms.
 She has co-authored more than 160 publications in international journals and three book chapters.